objetovazio/api-liberfly/README.md

 This documentation provides a user-friendly interface to interact with the API, making it easy to send requests and view responses.

 Alternatively, you can use the REST Client plugin in Visual Studio Code.
 To do this, open the `api.rest` file in your project.
 This file contains a collection of predefined API requests that you can execute directly within the editor.

-Using either of these methods allows you to thoroughly test the API endpoints and ensure they are functioning as expected.

 ### Authentication